gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

-* [Michael Putters](https://github.com/mputters) - improved the native binaries support to use the Windows registry to locate available Windows SDKs
+* [Michael Putters](https://github.com/mputters) - improved the detection of available Visual studio and Windows SDKs installations
 * [Jean-Baptiste Nizet](https://github.com/jnizet) - improved HTML test reports to better report on ignored tests
 * [Piotr Kubowicz](https://github.com/Derbeth) - Documentation regarding incrementalness of tasks with no declared output